MawuliB/MawuliShop/README.md

 - Admin won't add the same Attendant or same product or same category twice.
 - It will be used on the shop's PC
 - Data will be stored locally and by choice would be transferred to the cloud
+- Instead of barcode reader the search function on the sales screen give the gist of how the product can be fetched and read in the checkout list